42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Multipart upload finalization

-Once video parts are uploaded, finalize the upload by requesting to transcode the file.
-New video file is replacing previous video file.
+Finalize the multipart upload and request file transcoding.
+Uploading a new file replaces the existing one.

 ### Example